thygesteffensen/PowerAutomateMockUp/ReadMe.md

     new []{ "SendEmailNotification", "SendNotification" });
 ```

-When an action from the **Notification** connector with one of the supported types is reached in the flow, a action executor instance of type Notification is created and used.
+When an action from the **Notification** connector with one of the supported types is reached in the flow, a action executor instance of type `Notification` is created and used to execute the action.

 #### 3. Using Action type (**Not recommended**)
 ```c#
 services.AddFlowActionByFlowType<IfActionExecutor>("If");
 ```
-When the generic action type **If** i reached, a action executor instance of type Notification is created and used.
+When the generic action type **If** i reached, an action executor instance of type `IfActionExecutor` is created and used to execute the action.

-This is not recommended due to the fact that every OpenApiConnection connector will have the type OpenApiConnection.
+This is not recommended due to the fact that every OpenApiConnection connector will have the type **OpenApiConnection**.
 This means that both Common Data Service (current environment) and many others, will use the same action executors, which is not the correct way to do it.

+This way of resolving an action executor is only used to resolve actions, where only one Action uses that type.
+This is **If**, **DoUntil** etc.

 ### Creating action executors.
-Currently there are two classes to extend, the one is **DefaultBaseActionExecutor** and the other are **OpenApiConnectionBaseActionExecutor**.
+Currently there are two classes to extend, one is **DefaultBaseActionExecutor** and the other is **OpenApiConnectionBaseActionExecutor**.

 #### DefaultBaseActionExecutor
 ```c#